How to Grow Your B2B eCommerce Business With Amazon Business

 Here’s an example of what I mean:

-Say you are offering free delivery on your website, without the option of upselling faster shipping, This strategy would not work for Amazon shoppers who are used to getting everything quickly - which is why Amazon’s shipping policies are so strict.
-Instead, you will need to adjust your pricing and shipping policies to fit with Amazon and their shoppers.
+Say you offer free delivery on your website without the option of upselling faster shipping; this strategy would not work for Amazon shoppers who are used to getting everything quickly - which is why Amazon’s shipping policies are so strict.
+Instead, you will need to adjust your pricing and shipping policies to fit with Amazon and its shoppers.
 With tools such as Amazon’s Fulfillment, you can adapt to that platform without the extra administration.

 Nothing hurts a brand or a seller more than bad customer service.
-It’s vitally important than when extending your business across channels, that your support and service doesn’t waver.
+When extending your business across channels, it's vitally important that your support and service don’t waver.
 This can be tedious but very important to ensure you don’t lose brand trust or get booted off a marketplace for poor customer service.

-As your business grows, dealing with this can cost you a lot of time and eventually you should be either hiring customer service reps to help or at least investing in tools such as Freshdesk that give you one central platform to deal with all your customer service and support issues in one place.
+As your business grows, dealing with this can cost you much time.
+Eventually, you should hire customer service reps to help or at least invest in tools such as Freshdesk that give you one central platform to deal with all your customer service and support issues in one place.

-To really succeed at creating a lucrative multichannel business you will need to keep a close look at the analytics of each channel to ensure you know where sales are coming from (or aren’t coming from) and make the necessary optimization tweaks.
+To create a lucrative multichannel business, you will need to closely examine each channel's analytics to ensure you know where sales are coming from (or aren’t coming from) and make the necessary optimization tweaks.
 Multichannel Analytics will tell you:

 Sales will differ from platform to platform as each seller platform is created for a different audience type.
 By looking at the analytics closely, you can make the changes needed to boost sales on that specific platform.
 For example, if your Amazon sales are considerably lower than other channels, you may want to look at how you could speed up shipping on that product.

-Ultimately having the data is important for the growth of your multichannel business.
-The easiest ways to compare data is to use integrated analytics tool such as StoreAutomator that will give you the comparison in one place.
-StoreAutomator’s dashboard provides a full business overview, providing analytics such as sales, profit, margins and product performance per channel, inventory quantity levels, aggregate sales performance by date/month/year, and product variance performance.
+Ultimately having the data is essential for the growth of your multichannel business.
+The easiest way to compare information is to use an integrated analytics tool such as StoreAutomator that will give you a comparison in one place.
+StoreAutomator’s dashboard provides a complete business overview, providing analytics such as sales, profit, margins and product performance per channel, inventory quantity levels, aggregate sales performance by date/month/year, and product variance performance.

-The bottom line is that as you increase channels to build your multichannel business, you need to ensure that your management, fulfillment, marketing, strategies and customer service is growing with you.
-Efficiency is the key to succeeding and without successful management, you can do more harm than good.
-So start slow, add a channel at a time and invest in the tools and platforms available to streamline the process and grow your business and customer loyalty at the same time. [/vc_column_text][/vc_column][/vc_row]
+As you increase channels to build your multichannel business, the bottom line is that you need to ensure that your management, fulfillment, marketing, strategies, and customer service are growing with you.
+Efficiency is the key to success; without successful management, you can do more harm than good.
+So start slow, add a channel at a time, and invest in the tools and platforms available to streamline the process and grow your business and customer loyalty.